Keyboard shortcuts

 _world: &World,

-/// Clean up per-elevator state when an elevator is removed.
+/// Clean up per-elevator state when a car leaves the group.

 /// Strategies with internal `HashMap<EntityId, _>` state must